facelessuser/pymdown-extensions/docs/src/markdown/extensions/betterem.md

 ___A lot of underscores____________is okay___
 ///

-BetterEm will also ensure that smart mode breaks proper when an inner like token signifies an end.
+BetterEm will also ensure that smart mode breaks properly when an inner like token signifies an end.

 ```text title="Smart Break"
 __This will all be bold __because of the placement of the center underscores.__